TanmeenPatel/TanmeenPatel/README.md

 # Hey there, I'm Tanmeen 👋

-I'm a first year uni student just dabbling in coding.
+I'm a second year uni student just dabbling in coding.
 Having a curious mind for as long as I can remember, I like to learn anything and everything that interests me.

-I'm somewhat fluent in HTML5, CSS, and Python.
+I'm fluent in HTML5, CSS, and Python.
 I like poring over the design aspect of everything with the intention of making it look good and as a result, I have developed a knowledge of how to use design tools like Figma, Adobe XD, Coolors, Framer, and PixlrE.

 Currently,
 - 🔭 I’m working on my personal website